In late 2003, a small group of architects gathered at one of their houses for a night of cards and conversation.

 The discussion during that night of poker-playing naturally revolved around my departure and the firm I was leaving.
 At the end of the night, we agreed that this was fun, and we should do it again next month.
 Someone else volunteered to host.
 Thus began a more than 15-year run of a group of us gathering at someone’s house on a monthly basis for a night of cards and comradery.
 The host provided beverages and snacks.
 We played nickel-dime-quarter poker.
 If someone won more than $20 in a night, it was unusual.
 When you won, it was usually enough to upgrade your morning coffee to an extra-large, and no one ever lost enough to keep from putting food on the family table.
 And in reality, it has never been about the money.
 The betting is part of the game, but not the reason we play.

 Anyone who has played poker knows that one of the major factors in being consistently good is that you must play the other players, not just your cards.
 Those you play are likely doing this as well, some more successfully than others.
 Poker is a wonderful mixture of luck of the draw (literally) and skill, along with consistency, a healthy dose of math, and excellent people-reading skills.
-Poker players talk about “tells”, those visual clues we all exhibit, usually unconsciously, that may somehow offer insight into the contents of
+Poker players talk about “tells”, those visual clues we all exhibit, usually unconsciously, that may somehow offer insight into the contents of.

 Those are the basics of the game.
 But this just scratches the surface about how the game is really played.
 There are many strategies and actions a player can use to their advantage, often regardless of their cards.
 Things like “slow-playing”, and “check-raises”, along with all manner of “bluffing” create a dynamic whereby often the cards and the actual hands are secondary.
-The goal is obviously to win the hand and all the chips in
+The goal is obviously to win the hand and all the chips in the pot.

 In the cases when the players remaining in the hand reveal their hole cards, it’s the player with the highest-ranking hand that wins.
 So obviously it’s important to know the ranking of hand strengths – high card, pair, two-pair, three-of-a-king, straight, flush, full house, four-of-a-kind, straight flush, of which the highest hand of all is the famous Royal Flush (by simple math, the odds of hitting a royal flush are 1:650,000.)